meredithn17/GWU.MSBA.RML/Assignment3/README.md

 - Subgroups combining race with gender (sex) were used to analyze disparities among intersectional subgroups.</br>

 **The Python libraries used:**</br>
-For data loading, cleaning, and manipulation, pandas and numpy were used. </br> For the bar chart visualization, maptlotlib was used. </br> For statistical modeling, statsmodels snd scipy were used.
+For data loading, cleaning, and manipulation, pandas and numpy were used. </br> For AID and SMD fairness metrics, solas_ai and IPython.display were used. </br>
+For the bar chart visualization, maptlotlib was used. </br> For statistical modeling, statsmodels snd scipy were used.

 **Instructions for reproducing the results:**</br>
 Install and import required libraries
 Load in the COMPAS data
 Filter the data in accordance with ProPublica standards Create the binary high‑risk variable
-Compute adverse impact ratio (AIR) and marginal effects (ME) by race Run the two‑proportion z‑test
+Compute adverse impact ratio (AIR), marginal effects (ME), and standardized mean difference (SMD) by race Compute adverse impact ratio (AIR), marginal effects (ME), and standardized mean difference (SMD) by gender Run the two‑proportion z‑test
 Compute error‑rate disparities
 Generate the grouped bar chart